RavensbourneWebMedia/Dynamic-Web/README.md

+### During this course you will learn how to:
+* Design and facilitate workshops
+* Test your protypes with users
-### During this course you will learn how to mash up Web technologies to make tools (aka *apps*) that everyone can use.
+* mash up Web technologies to make tools (aka *apps*) that everyone can use.

 In particular, you will:

+* Learn how to design a workshop
+* Become familiar with facilitating a workshop
 * Get familiar with the principles of programming, putting these into practice with **JavaScript**
 * Research and use code libraries (such as **jQuery**) and integrate them in your project
 * Develop your **computational thinking** skills with weekly coding challenges